Images of Real Representations of $SL_n(Z_p)$: Introduction

-Before we begin the proof, we discuss the main tools in proving the main theorem.
-The proofs of these and other algebraic facts are included in Section \ref{Preliminaries} for the convenience of the reader.
+\textbf{Remark:} The proof of Theorem \ref{main theorem} is completely elementary.
+In particular, it does not rely on Margulis Super-Rigidity.

-The guiding concept behind our theorem is of course the absense of unital ring-morphisms from $\Op \to \Re$.
-Hence our objective is to show that a sufficient amount of the ring structure can be expressed in terms of the group structure of $\SL_n$.
-Consider the following two equations:
+The connection between this result and our motivating question is as follows: in the absence of unital ring-morphisms from $\Op \to \Re$, the result means that these abstract homomorphisms are indeed, up to finite index, dictated by ring-morphisms $\Op \to \Re$.
+Namely, up to restricting to a finite index subgroup, they arise from the zero map $\Op \to 0\in \Re$.
+This interpretation is clear in the context of our proof.
+Our objective is to show that a sufficient amount of the ring structure can be expressed in terms of the group structure of $\SL_n$.